 Section C: 504 Loan Program Specific Requirements: CDCs must comply with the Core requirements in Section A and with the detailed guidance provided for the delivery of 504 Loan Program loans.

-Exceptions to Policy: When the policy set forth does not adequately address the unique circumstances regarding a particular matter, the SBA Lender may submit a request for an exception to policy through E-Tran to the SBA loan processing center.
+Exceptions to Policy: When the policy set forth does not adequately address the unique circumstances regarding a particular matter, the SBA Lender may submit a request for an exception to policy.